 Because of God’s holiness and grace through offering His only Son, what can we really offer Him in return but absolute worship?
 That is what He seeks.

-Question: What do you think about the notion that all you can give God is worship?
-You can leave a comment by clicking here.
+Tell me what you think: What do you think about the notion that all you can give God is worship?
+To leave a comment, just click here.

 The Temple Mount on the Map: